strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The code below defines some examples that make use of the multiplicative data DSL

-{% include_code MultiplicativeUsage lang:scala MultiplicativeUsage.scala %}
+{% include_code JavaOneUniversity2014_MultiplicativeUsage lang:scala JavaOneUniversity2014_MultiplicativeUsage.scala %}

 Think about expressions like `one(i1) ** one(i2) ** di`
 as generalizations of expressions like `a * b * x`